Does anyone else feel like breakfast foods are full of sugar? Breakfast like this chia pudding is healthy and refined sugar-free!

 - More Iron than spinach.

-This Chia Pudding would be a fun and easy breakfast to add into your morning routine!
+This Chia Pudding would be a fun and easy breakfast to add to your morning routine!

 - 1 cup unsweetened Coconut or Almond milk

-- 2-4 tbsp Pure maple syrup depending on your taste preference
+- 2-4 tablespoon Pure maple syrup depending on your taste preference Buy organic Maple syrup here

 - Frozen or fresh berries or fruit to garnish *optional

-- The night before in a medium bowl add milk, chia seeds, and maple syrup.
-Whisk this mixture until all the everything is incorporated.
+- The night before in a medium bowl add milk, chia seeds, and maple syrup, and salt.
+Whisk this mixture until everything is incorporated.

-- In the morning divide pudding into 3 equal parts, in 3 separate bowls.
+- In the morning divide the pudding into 3 equal parts, in 3 separate bowls.

-- With a blender or nutri-bullet (i use mine everyday,Get one here ) blend frozen or fresh berries.
+- With a blender or nutri-bullet blend frozen or fresh berries.

 - Mix blended berries in one of the bowls of chia pudding

-- Mix 1 tsp Matcha green tea powder in one of the bowls of chia pudding.
+- Mix 1 teaspoon Matcha green tea powder in one of the bowls of chia pudding.

 - Leave one plain